 - Height: 4.5, 6, 7.5, or 9 feet

 - Lighting: Unlit

-Get Best Choice Products Flocked artificial Christmas tree on Amazon or at Target.
+Get Best Choice Products Flocked artificial Christmas tree starting at $219 at Amazon or at Target.

 Designed to resemble a pine tree in shape, this all-white artificial Christmas tree is a statement-making alternative to traditional green holiday trees.
 The 7.5-foot model we set up has a 60-inch diameter at the base, 1,198 branch tips, and 500 LED lights.
 It came in three sections that we found easy to assemble.
 We followed standard assembly protocol—installing the lowest section first, then the middle, and finally the top.
 We fluffed as we went, starting at the bottom to ensure all the branch tips looked evenly dispersed.